 Flavour: mild, sour, sweet, tangy

-Alternative spellings: double Suisse, double petit-suisse, suisse double
+Alternative spellings: Suisse double, double Petit-Suisse, double Suisse

 Usually, because of its name, people wrongly attribute Petit-Suisse to Switzerland.
-In fact, it is a French cheese, first made in Normandy in 1850, in a dairy of Auvilliers near Beauvais.
-It was the idea of a Swiss employee at the dairy who suggested that adding cream to the curd will enrich the flavour of the cheese.
+In fact, it is a French cheese, first made in Normandy in 1850 in a dairy of Auvilliers near Beauvais.
+It was the idea of a Swiss employee at the dairy who suggested that adding cream to the curd would enrich the flavour of the cheese.

-Petit-Suisse is a fresh cheese – unripened, unsalty, smooth and creamy.
-Its texture is more comparable to a thick yogurt than a cheese.
+Petit-Suisse is a fresh cheese which is unripened, unsalty, smooth and creamy.
+Its texture is more comparable to a thick yoghurt than a cheese.
 Made from cow’s milk, it is enriched with cream so that it contains at least 40% fat content.

-Petit-Suisse has a mixture of sweet and sour flavour, and it tastes delicious with jam, fruit, honey and nuts.
+Petit-Suisse has a mixture of sweet and sour flavours and tastes delicious with jam, fruit, honey and nuts.
 It is sometimes salted and peppered with herbs.
 This cheese is also used as a base for several traditional French desserts.